getkirby/kirbycasts/README.md

 **Kirby: the CMS that adapts to any project, loved by developers and editors alike.**
 In this repo, we share code snippets and examples from [our screencasts on Youtube](https://youtube.com/kirbycasts).

+You can learn more about Kirby at [getkirby.com](https://getkirby.com).

 ## What's Kirby?
 - **[getkirby.com](https://getkirby.com)** – Get to know the CMS.
 - **[Try it](https://getkirby.com/try)** – Take a test ride with our online demo.
 Or download one of our kits to get started.